coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 if it makes a successful saving throw and half damage even if the saving throw fails.

-*Share Spells:* At the master's option, he may have any spell (but not any spell-like ability) he casts on himself also affect his familiar.
+*Share Spells:* At the master’s option, he may have any spell (but not any spell-like ability) he casts on himself also affect his familiar.
 The familiar must be within 5 feet at the time of casting to receive the benefit.